MicrosoftDocs/azure-docs/articles/machine-learning/preview/how-to-use-jupyter-notebooks.md

 ms.service: machine-learning
 ms.workload: data-services
 ms.topic: article
-ms.date: 09/07/2017
+ms.date: 09/08/2017
 ---
-# How to Use Run History and Model Metrics in Azure Machine Learning Workbench
+# How to Use Jupyter Notebooks in Azure Machine Learning Workbench

 ## Introduction
-Azure Machine Learning Workbench supports data science experimentation via its **Run History** and **Model Metrics** features.
+Azure Machine Learning Workbench supports interactive data science experimentation via its integration of **Jupyter Notebooks**.
 **Run History** provides a means to track the outputs of your machine learning experiments, and then enables filtering and comparison of their results.
 **Model Metrics** can be logged from any point of your scripts, tracking whatever values are most important in your data science experiments.
 This article describes how to make effective use of these features to increase the rate and the quality of your data science experimentation.